Biointerface Research in Applied Chemistry is an international interdisciplinary peer-reviewed platinum open-access journal published periodically.

 - Detailed methods and data must be given so that anyone will be able to replicate the work presented in the manuscript;

-- Raw data must be prepared by authors and made available for referees and editors of the journal, if requested.
-Measures must be taken in order to store this data a certain time after publication and make public if requested.
+- Raw data must be prepared by authors and made available for referees and editors of the journal if requested.
+Measures must be taken in order to store this data a certain time after publication and make it public if requested.

-- Simultaneous submission of the manuscript at more than one journal is not tolerated.
+- Simultaneous submission of the manuscript to more than one journal is not tolerated.

 - Content sent for publication must be novel.

 - Any errors or inaccuracies found by the authors after publication of the manuscript must be immediately reported to the editors of Biointerface Research in Applied Chemistry.